Trail notes — what is a Trans-Rhodope?

 Just north of Trigrad at the entrance to the Devil’s Throat cave, the gradient rears up, maxing out at 26%, and the road tunnels through the marble.
 The act of squeezing along this narrow, dramatic ribbon of asphalt and rock gives the village a remote feel, more so than the relatively modest distance from Devin might suggest.
 During the highly controlled communist era, access was limited — it lays only six kilometres from the Greek border.
 However, due to the long presence of the Ottoman Empire the Turkish influence is more obvious than a shared Thracian heritage in contemporary rural life.

-I made my way back to what had looked like a hotel and pectopant (as restaurant reads to me in the Cyrillic alphabet) as I’d passed it on arrival, mentally preparing myself to be turned away and feed instead on cereal bars or whatever else I could pick up at the grocery.
-However, the owner of Hotel Deni was a delight, cheerfully correcting me when I ordered unwisely (I think), suggesting additional side dishes and bringing a ‘health drink’, which was a more liquid version of tarator soup, composed of Bulgarian yoghurt, garlic, herbs and cucumber.
+I made my way back to what had looked like a functioning pectopant (as restaurant reads to me in the Cyrillic alphabet) as I’d passed it on arrival.
+The owner of Hotel Deni was a delight, cheerfully correcting me when I ordered unwisely (I think), suggesting additional side dishes and bringing a ‘health drink’, which was a more liquid version of tarator soup, composed of Bulgarian yoghurt, garlic, herbs and cucumber (Bulgaria’s version of this regional recipe, known as tzatziki across the mountains and cacik in Türkiye).
 I was sorry to interrupt him when I went downstairs to pay the tiny bill, where he was sat singing folk tunes and playing his guitar.

 The main trail — Trigrad to Madzharovo